 Whole grains are kernels or seeds of their plants that contain all three of their edible components: the bran (outer skin), the germ (the embryo), and the endosperm (the middle and largest part of the grain).
 When grains are refined, the germ and bran are usually removed.
-This is bad because the germ and bran contain most of the fiber, protein, vitamins and minerals.
-Whole grains use all three portions of the grain, meaning you get all of the healthy benefits.
+This is bad because the germ and bran contain most of the fiber, protein, vitamins, and minerals.
+Whole grains use all three portions of the grain, meaning you get all of the health benefits.

 What kinds of grains are whole grains?

-I’m so glad you asked!
+I'm so glad you asked!
 There are SO many whole grains out there!
 Some of the more popular ones lately are quinoa, brown rice, and oats.
-But there are many more including bulgur, barley, rye, wheat berries, wild rice, farro, amaranth, kamut, teff, spelt, millet, buckwheat, and even corn kernels!
+But there are many more including bulgur, barley, rye, wheat berries, wild rice, farro, amaranth, Kamut, teff, spelt, millet, buckwheat, and even corn kernels!